-Student Teaching Application Workshop: A meeting is held with the Education Field Experience Officer during Winter quarter of Year 1 in preparation for the Fall student teaching placement - the application is due in March.
-Student teaching applications for Spring are due in October.
+Student Teaching Application Workshop: The Education Field Experience Officer holds a meeting with Year 1 candidates in January to develop applications for the fall, Year 2 student teaching placement.
+Applications for spring quarter student teaching are due October 31.

-Job Search Workshop(s): These are organized by the Education Field Experience Officer during Winter quarter of Year 2 and normally include:
+Job Search Workshop(s): These are organized by the Education Field Experience Officer during winter quarter of Year 2 and normally include: